|

 VALIDATION PROGRAMS

 Validation programs were released a few years ago.
-They were created to compare solid models to make sure what the suppliers was machining was what the customer sent.
-The program cost over $7,000.00 and produced a piece of paper that said it was a good part.
+They were created to compare solid models to make sure what the supplier was machining was what the customer sent.
+They program cost over $7,000.00 and produced an 8.5 x 11 "PIECE OF PAPER" that said it was a good part.
 Which a Boeing supplier would stick in a file.
 Now you would think the actual inspection of the finished part would be the final validation.
 But no, Boeing demanded the supplier to assure the solid model was just like the solid model they sent.
 Apples to Apples???
 Of course.

-I have been translating parts between systems since 1985 while at Boeing, I transferred files between CADKEY and Catia 4 using IGES.
-Yet Boeing has put in a requirement that the parts must be validated.
+I have been translating parts between systems since 1986 while at Boeing, I transferred files between CADKEY and Catia 2 using IGES.
+With the entry of solid modeling, Boeing has put in a requirement that the parts must be validated.
 The reason is that Catia 5 translation cannot be trusted.
 Catia 5 can basically only output STEP.
 The problem is not with the receiving CAD product but with Catia 5.
 Catia 5 produces some of the most corrupt parts I have ever seen.
 Yes I have also seen corrupt parts from Pro/e and Solidworks but not at the level of Catia.
-I believe it is the Pro/E paradigm of history based solid modeling that allows this corruption.
+I believe it is the Pro/E paradigm of history based solid modeling that allows this corruption, trying to create parts that are beyond the products limits.
 Many CAD products directly read native Catia 5 file, yet Boeing does not even trust these translations.

 COMPARE PROGRAMS